Learn your options for getting a copy of your accident report from the Florida Highway Patrol.

 Get a copy of your Florida highway patrol traffic crash report as soon as possible.
 The details in these reports could be helpful for your personal injury claim.

 If you were in a car crash in Florida, we want to help you and your family through this challenging process.
-Our personal injury lawyers at Abrahamson and Uiterwyk can answer any questions you have about getting your Florida highway patrol accident report.
+Our car accident attorneys at Abrahamson & Uiterwyk can answer any questions you have about getting your Florida highway patrol accident report.